20+ IT Cover Letter Examples for Information Technology Jobs

 I look forward to your reply. |

-Unlike ROM, this IT cover letter template surely won’t be read-only!
+Unlike read-only memory, this IT cover letter will definitely be read!

 Next up, the sign-off, and it’s the same whether you’re writing an IT support cover letter or IT technician cover letter.